MitchMills/RB110/00Practice/Small_Problems_Exercises/pedac_scratchpad.md

 # PROBLEM
-Write a method that takes an Array, and returns a new Array with the elements of the original list in reverse order.
-Do not modify the original list.
+Write a method that takes two Arrays as arguments, and returns an Array that contains all of the values from the argument Arrays.
+There should be no duplication of values in the returned Array, even if there are duplicates in the original Arrays.

-You may not use Array#reverse or Array#reverse!, nor may you use the method you wrote in the previous exercise.

   Input: